nyvo-labs/website/src/pages/donate.md

 # Support the development

-You can support the development of Acridotheres by donating to us.
+You can support the development of Nyvo by donating to us.

 ## Directly support the project